School of Nursing

 - An undergraduate course in total health assessment

-- Test Scores: MAT or GRE taken within five years of application submission;Not required for applicants with an advanced degree (Master's or Doctorate)
+- MAT or GRE taken within five years of application submission;Not required for applicants with an advanced degree (Master's or Doctorate) or students who have received a 3.0 or higher in their bachelors degree

 - Miller Analogy Test (MAT): A score that ranks in the 45th percentile or higher for intended major